 I am a photographer / artist; can I submit art to your board ?

 Well, the correct answer probably is : NOT REALLY BUT… The EMoP exhibition is not an Open call exhibition if we consider the last level of decision, that is to say, when the board meets for final conclusions.
 Each curator of the board, in relation to the chosen topic, will suggest a number of artists of his choice he considers as the best to fit within a defined topic and this after a series of discussions with other members.
-At this point – and over the last ten years – the Emop network - as far as our own exhibition is concerned – did not really rely on Open Calls.
-But it has to be said that EMoP member cities may have Open Call procedures for the Emop exhibition and for other local exhibitions as well.
-Check their local website.
+At this point – and over the last ten years – the Emop network – as far as our own exhibition is concerned – did not really rely on Open Calls.
+But it has to be said that EMoP member cities may have Open Call procedures for other local exhibitions as well.
+Check their local festival website.
 You may as well directly send in your portfolio to a particular City board member or office (see member part of this site).
 This could mean that you will not be part of the EMoP show but part of the local photo festival and consequently another venue.
 Whether the EMoP network will back its exhibition strategy in the future on Open calls has to be seen.